awcasella/Engenharia-Medica-Aplicada-UNIFESP-SJC-EngBio/README.md

 **Prerequisites**

-To run the algorithms in this repo, you'll need to have either MatLab (or Octave) or Python 3.x (and Anaconda) or both installed.
+To run the algorithms in this repo, you'll need to have either MatLab (or Octave) or Python 3 (and Anaconda) or both installed.

 **Installing Anaconda**

 Instalation of Anaconda in Linux can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-anaconda-on-ubuntu-18-04-quickstart-pt).

+# Algorithms

+The algorithms studied in this discipline are divided in the folowing groups:

+### Feature extraction and selection algorithms:

+- Scalar selection
+- Vectorial selection
+- Receiver Operating Characteristics (ROC)
+- FDR criteria

+### Pre processing data:

+- Data normalization
+- Outliers removal

+### Dimensionality reduction e Whitening data:

+- PCA
+- SVD
+- ICA

+### Classification algorithms:

+- Bayesian
+- Perceptron
+- Euclidean minimum distance
+- Mahalanobis minimum distance
+- LS
+- FDA
+- SVM

 # Built With
 - [Anaconda](www.anaconda.com): Solutions for Data Science Practitioners and Enterprise Machine Learning.